 It is highly unlikely that marijuana will be fully legalized in the UK for the foreseeable future.
 In fact, there is no indication as to when details of its legality for medicinal purposes will be released.
 We know that it will be limited to individuals with specific conditions such as epilepsy.

 However, as Britain is getting ready to make its break from the European Union (EU), there are troubling times ahead for a nation that’s likely to suffer from a severe recession in the years after Brexit.
 It will take years, possibly decades, to conclude trade agreements with countries such as the United States, and in the meantime, legalizing weed medicinally could help fund the besieged National Health Service (NHS).

-In June 2018, the Institute of Economic Affairs (IEA), released a report which showed that the UK’s cannabis black market is worth an astonishing £2.6 billion per annum, with 225 tonnes of weed sold to over three million Britons.
-According to the report, licensed sales of weed would result in safer and better regulated cannabis to eliminate the dangerous strains that currently pollute the landscape.
+In June 2018, the Institute of Economic Affairs (IEA), released a report which showed that the UK’s cannabis black market is worth an astonishing £2.6 billion annually, with 225 tonnes of weed sold to over three million Britons.
+According to the report, licensed sales of weed would result in safer and better-regulated cannabis to eliminate the dangerous strains that currently pollute the landscape.

 The IEA also stated that cannabis regulation should fit between alcohol and tobacco in terms of strictness, and it should only be sold to adults aged 18+.
 Assuming licensed marijuana made up 95% of the market, with a VAT of 20% and an excise tax of 30%, it would produce almost £700 million of revenue.
 The growth in business and new employment would add an extra £300 million a year and the UK Government would also save around £300 million a year in reduced policing and judicial costs.

 It is likely that like most of the world, Britain will see what happens in Canada before deciding whether to consider cannabis legalization.
 Contrary to what you may think, legalization may actually increase the price of weed in the UK, but users will also benefit from higher quality herb.